pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 This definition highlights the **unpredictability of cost**.
 Unlike debt – where we know what the interest rate will be – options could be infinitely more costly than doing the work in the first place.
-I like this definition because it brings forth this idea that the cost can become due suddenly and without warning.
-This means we need a quantifiable way to measure the risk in our codebase and understand where to focus our efforts because the "debt" is a disaster waiting to happen.
+I like this definition because it brings forth this idea that the cost can become due suddenly and without warning, and we need to understand where to focus our efforts because the "debt" is a disaster waiting to happen.

 ## Lensing To Understand Technical Debt